japila-books/spark-sql-internals/docs/spark-sql-DataFrame.md

 === Creating DataFrames from Scratch

-Use Spark shell as described in spark-shell.adoc[Spark shell].
+Use Spark shell as described in spark-shell.md[Spark shell].

 ==== Using toDF